First things first: here’s what you need to know about fleas

 This is where the monthly part of the Itch Flea application becomes so important.

-If a newly hatched flea hops on your pet, as soon as they take their first mouthful of blood infused with Itch Flea, it will kill them within 24 hours.
+If a newly hatched flea hops on a pet treated with Itch Flea, it will kill them within 24 hours.

 Not only will it stop them from growing any further, it will also prevent any eggs they lay from hatching, breaking the cycle at every life stage.